Melissa Paulsen, MA, LMFT, RPT-S

 Here is another video by the Association for Play Therapy: Play Therapy Works!

-RISE currently has 4 therapists who use Play Therapy techniques!
+RISE currently has 4 therapists who utilize Play Therapy techniques!

 We are happy to help!